ipalopezhentsev/photo/_posts/2020-06-07-inverting-in-rawtherapee.md

 ![After curve 1](/photo/assets/images/articles/inverting-in-rt/trg-after-curve1.png)
 1. After you've edited the Curve 1 in the way shown above the colors finally look correct!
 At this stage you may want to edit the white balance again using manual sliders, sometimes small nudge here and there greatly improves the result.
 1. Now that we have the colors correct, we have Curve 2 at our disposal, which comes into effect after Curve 1, it's a way to control the tones distribution - here you can edit stuff like contrast/lightness/black/shadow compression.
 Here it's entirely dependent on the particular photo and what you want to say with it.
 The more you practice the better you will be at judging what curve a particular photo needs.
 The only tips I have here are:
-1.1.
-For consistency, always have your Curve 2 starting in the bottom left corner and ending at the upper right corner.
+    1. For consistency, always have your Curve 2 starting in the bottom left corner and ending at the upper right corner.
 I.e. subtract empty space in the histogram via Curve 1 only.
-1.1.
-Don't cause it to clip.
+    2. Don't cause it to clip.
 If you see such clipping, then make the points a bit lower so it goes away.
 Try to find such position of control points so that the curve is not clipping but the image still looks brighter if that's your taste.
 For that, you may have to compensate with Curve 1.

     Here's how I've ended up with the curve 2:
 ![After curve 2](/photo/assets/images/articles/inverting-in-rt/trg-after-curve2.png)
 1. So after you've edited Curve 2 the picture is almost ready.
 You can crop it to taste and/or do further edits.
 Here's my final result:
 ![FinalImage1](/photo/assets/images/articles/inverting-in-rt/Dslr0006.jpg)
 1. Note that unlike approaches taken with some other popular programs, you don't have to export your file to TIFF now (which is ~3x bigger than the original RAW by the way) just to be able to do the further corrections.
 RawTherapee has lots of great tools, e.g. Lab color editing where you can change colors individually if you dislike something.
 The good thing is all controls work in direct way, at this stage there's very little left visible of the fact the original RAW was negative, but it still is negative on disk!
 And the controls all work just on the original RAW, not on some copy increasing disk space!
-The only real need to export the file to TIFF appears if you want to: a) Use spot healing brush from Photoshop/other programs.
-Unfortunately, there's no such tool in RawTherapee now; b) Use focus stacking to improve corner resolution
+The only real need to export the file to TIFF appears if you want to:
+   - Use spot healing brush from Photoshop/other programs.
+Unfortunately, there's no such tool in RawTherapee now
+   - Use focus stacking to improve corner resolution
 1. So, we've processed just one frame.
 Now you're maybe thinking whether you have to sit through the whole roll doing the same stuff.
 No!
 You've done the great part already!
 When you are totally happy with one frame, just select it in the filmstrip, press Ctrl/Cmd-C, then select next frame having just baseline conversion and press Ctrl/Cmd-V on it (copying/pasting the "processing profile" in RawTherapee's parlance).
-Then double click on the image you've pasted the settings to and apply just minimal edits which are needed because it's, well, another frame with its own histogram - you need to touch just: a) Curve 1 and Curve 2; b) White balance
+Then double click on the image you've pasted the settings to and apply just minimal edits which are needed because it's, well, another frame with its own histogram - you need to touch just:
+   - Curve 1 and Curve 2
+   - White balance
-1. So for example here I've applied the above copying for the next frame `Dslr0012.NEF` and just edited WB a bit:
+1. For example, here I've applied the above copying for the next frame `Dslr0012.NEF` and just edited WB a bit:
 ![FinalImage2](/photo/assets/images/articles/inverting-in-rt/Dslr0012.jpg)
 1. Usually you *don't* have to change anything else.
 'Usually' means there may appear some frames, often under or overexposed, that require touching the color coefficients first, over time you will recognise such frames and the direction in which you need to nudge the coefficients to bring colors back to good starting point.

-# Some closing tips
+### Some tips
 Here I list some tips that didn't find their way into the main text.
 - If you find that after sampling gray tones your neutral grays look correct but the highlights are not, e.g. they like to turn rose if they are significantly overexposed, then just try to nudge exponents.
 For rose/magenta highlights, decreasing the `Blue ratio` a bit helps.
 Magenta shadows is a sign of too small `Blue ratio`, nudge it up a bit.
 - For curve 2, I've found the best number of control points is 4, two are in the corners, the other two control contrast etc. It's amazing what you can do with just two points!
 Just ensure that no matter you do there are no clippings on the Curve 2 and also on the histogram.